Dr. Southard, Sr.

 Cindy Seyle – Assistant Office Manager

 Cindy grew up on a farm on Edisto Island.
 She and her husband Paul have lived on a large tract of land in Ravenel for the better part of their married life.
-They have raised two children, Daniel, a graduate and employee of USC, and Nicole, a graduate of the College of Charleston, who works in advertising in Las Angeles.
-Daniel and his wife Kelly have blessed them with their first granddaughter, Kinley, who is the apple of their eye.
-They have a cat – Momma Kitty, and two dogs, a hound mix – Hobo, and a Boxer – George.
+They have raised two children, Daniel, a graduate of USC, and Nicole, a graduate of the College of Charleston.
+Daniel and his wife Kelly have blessed them with two granddaughters who are the apple of their eyes.
+They have a cat – Momma Kitty and a boxer – George.